-Look at the following claims/headlines about the causes of and treatments for sleep disruption.
+Look at the following claims/headlines about how to improve your sleep.
 Which claims are most believable, based on the sources that published these claims?
 Look at the claim you are assigned to and decide:

 CLAIM B. Spending more money on a new bed mattress won't improve your sleep.

 CLAIM C. Playing didgeridoo can improve sleep by decreasing snoring.

 4. Wrap-up: What did you learn today?
 Please complete a short Post-Quiz.